What to do if a problem develops

 Inability to keep down foods or liquids

 Do not eat more than your stomach can hold.
 Chew your food slowly.
 Overcook pasta, rice and vegetables.
 Never eat solid food and drink liquids at the same time.
 If medications and vitamins are larger than the size of a regular aspirin, they should be crushed into a powder before taking them with some unsweetened apple sauce.
 If you cannot eat any food, at least try to sip some water, bouillon, fruit juice or any other liquid so you don’t become dehydrated.
 If the problem persists, please call us.
-If you vomit bright red blood, quickly go to the Emergency room of the Royal Victoria Hospital or to your nearest hospital.
+If you vomit bright red blood, quickly go to the Emergency room of the Montreal General Hospital or to your nearest hospital.

 Inability to lose weight